-Where existing measured traffic speeds are at or below 24mph it may not be necessary to install physical calming features however signing alone is unlikely to have a significant effect on traffic speeds (typically around a 2mph reduction to the mean speeds is all that is likely)
+Where existing measured traffic speeds are at or below 28 mph it may not be necessary to install physical calming features however signing alone is unlikely to have a significant effect on traffic speeds (typically around a 2mph reduction to the mean speeds is all that is likely).
+Kent will consider requests on a case by case basis, with the whole environment and context being assessed.

-- 20 mph zones require physical traffic calming measures and for this reason they are often not appropriate on A or B class roads.
-Individual assessments are required on a case by case basis and this includes consultation with the bus companies and the emergency services. - Traffic speed surveys will need to be carried out to identify current traffic speeds and to enable the design of traffic calming measures. - Most physical traffic calming measures need to be lit at night and so 20mph zones are usually in areas with street lighting. - No point within a 20mph zone should be more than 50m from a traffic calming feature (this can be a natural feature such as a tight bend or an installed measure). - A Traffic Regulation Order (TRO) for the new speed limit will need to be advertised and if there are sufficient valid objections the County Council may decide not to implement the new limit. - Consultation will need to be carried out in relation to the speed limit change and traffic calming measures and a report to the JTB may be needed. - There needs to be suitable locations to install the speed limit signing on all the entry points into the zone.
+- Physical traffic calming measures have to be carefully considered against the needs of the public transport services and emergency services as well as high flows of HGV's especially on A or B classified roads. - Traffic speed surveys will need to be carried out to identify current traffic speeds and to enable the design of traffic calming measures. - Most physical traffic calming measures need to be lit at night and so 20mph zones are usually in areas with street lighting. - No point within a 20mph zone should be more than 50m from a traffic calming feature (this can be a natural feature such as a tight bend or an installed measure). - A Traffic Regulation Order (TRO) for the new speed limit will need to be advertised and if there are sufficient valid objections the County Council may decide not to allow the new limit to be implemented. - Consultation will need to be carried out in relation to the speed limit change and traffic calming measures and a report to the Joint Transportation Board may be needed.

+• There needs to be suitable locations to install the speed limit signing on all the entry points into the zone.